sashadev-sky/ADT-Guide/README.md

            <li>Several other methods also exist.</li>
          </ol>
        </details>
   - When the buckets require resizing, every element stored in the bucket must be re-hashed to find its new place.
-With millions of keys, this resize operation becomes prohibitively expensive. **(We basically have to double the table size of the table when we run out of space)**.
+With millions of keys, this resize operation becomes prohibitively expensive. **(We basically have to double the table size when we run out of space)**.
   - **The fundamental problem with these methods is that they require some level of runtime tuning.**
        - For ex., for the [Fastly CDN](https://www.fastly.com/blog/surrogate
        - keys-part-2), the time required to complete this operation could cause it to pause for a significant time period — significant enough to cause it to appear to “miss” purge requests for surrogate keys.

-**Ruby**
+  - images are really just 2-D arrays of pixels **Ruby**

 - [Set - array implementations](./ruby/array_set.rb)